BlairK22/MVNU-Campus-Map/README.md

 This is a capstone project for MVNU's Computer Applications Practicum course.
 Feedback and suggestions are welcome!

-## License

-MIT License - See [LICENSE](LICENSE) for details.

 ## Author

 **Blair Karamaga**
 - GitHub: [@BlairK22](https://github.com/BlairK22)
-- Mount Vernon Nazarene University, Class of 2026
+- Mount Vernon Nazarene University